Nonadditive families of potentials: physical equivalence and some regularity relations: Part I: physical equivalence

 Notice that the converse of Proposition \ref{BBP} is false.
 In fact, still considering Example \ref{CE1}, if we take $b(x,y) = (x+y)\bmod 1$, then $b(\phi_1(x,y)) - b(x,y) = (\alpha_1 + \alpha_2) \bmod 1 = \alpha_1 + \alpha_2$ for every $x \in \mathbb{T}^{2}$.
 But

-We will now define the notion of cohomology for flows and maps. \begin{definition} Let $X$ be a metric space, $\Psi$ a flow on $X$ and $T: X \to X$ a map.
+We will now recall the notions of cohomology for flows and maps. \begin{definition} Let $X$ be a metric space, $\Psi$ a flow on $X$ and $T: X \to X$ a map.
 We say that a function $g: X \to \R$ is \emph{$\Psi$-cohomologous} to a function $h:~X \to~\R$ if there exists a bounded measurable function $q: X \to \R$ such that

 Moreover, we say that $g$ is \emph{$T$-cohomologous} to $h$ if there exists a bounded measurable function $r: X \to \R$ such that

 We also say that a function is a \emph{$\Psi$-coboundary} (\emph{$T$-coboundary}) when it is $\Psi$-cohomologous to the zero function ($T$-cohomologous to the zero function).
 The functions $q, r: X \to \R$ are usually called \emph{transfer functions}. \end{definition}